f5devcentral/f5-big-iq-lab/docs/class5/module8/module8.rst

 BIG-IQ Centralized Management makes it easy for you to create, configure, and manage BIG-IP VE devices in an AWS environment.

+..
+Note:: All deployments are Single-NIC for AWS.
+If you need to create additional NICs, you will need to do it
+          through the cloud provider UI or API.

 To start managing a BIG-IP VE device in a cloud environment, you'll need to complete the following workflows.
   - Configure your AWS Virtual Private Cloud
   - Specify your cloud provider details